qwertie/learn-react/docs/tutorial-1.md

 ### Module types ###

 For the longest time all JavaScript code ran in a single global namespace.
-This sucked, so various kinds of "module definitions" were invented to *simulate* what other languages call packages or modules.
+This caused conflicts between unrelated code libraries, so various kinds of "module definitions" were invented to *simulate* what other languages call packages or modules.
 Node.js uses "CommonJS" modules, which involves a magic function called `require('module-name')` to import modules and a magic variable called `module.exports` to create modules.
 To write modules that work in both browsers and Node.js, one can use UMD modules.
 Modules that can be asynchronously loaded use AMD.

 ES6 introduced a module system involving `import` and `export` keywords, but Node.js and some browsers still don't support it.
 Here's a [primer on the various module types](https://www.jvandemo.com/a-10-minute-primer-to-javascript-modules-module-formats-module-loaders-and-module-bundlers/).